vnvasquez/GeneDrive.jl/docs/src/datasetup_tutorials.md

 * Call [Ordinary Differential Equation (ODE) solution methods](@ref dynamic_model) on our data.
 * Call [optimization solution methods](@ref decision_model) on our data.

-The code below shows how to construct an example study population using data that is included with the package.
+The code below shows how to construct an example study population using data that is included within the `GeneDrive.jl` package.

 ```@example data_example
 using GeneDrive